medunigraz/strongswan-networkmanager/README.rst

 ::

-  sudo apt install strongswan-charon libstrongswan-extra-plugins libstrongswan-standard-plugins network-manager-strongswan
+  sudo apt install strongswan-charon libstrongswan-extra-plugins libstrongswan-standard-plugins network-manager-strongswan libcharon-extra-plugins

 Copy the `mug.conf` file from this repository to `/etc/strongswan.d/`: